Food Truck Fair benefits Pitt Community College Foundation

 Choose from a variety of authentic State Fair inspired items from the Gregory’s Concessions truck, including sweet and indulgent treats from sticky cotton candy to funnel cake: Candy apples $4, cotton candy $5, popcorn $4, lemonade $5, funnel cake $6, fried Oreos $6.

-I look forward to attending and eating some amazing food and supporting Pitt Community College in the process.
-Visit www.pittccfoundation.com or contact John Bacon the Annual Fund/Alumni Director with Pitt Community College at 493-7229 for more information.
+Visit www.pittccfoundation.com or contact John Bacon the Annual Fund/Alumni Director with Pitt Community College at (252) 493-7229 for more information.